pxhanus/phasmo_notes/README.md

 - Can drop sanity [how much?], super rare -- Aug 2021
 ### Weakness
 - Speed boost ineffective on small maps plus breaking los ez -- Aug 2021
+### Myth
+- Jinn faster when they don't see a player and are just roaming around -- Aug 2021

 <br />